wp-plugins/atcontent/readme.txt

 == Description ==
 **Let's face it - growing audience is tough.** How does AtContent make it easier?
 #### AtContent provides you valuable backlinks and the ability for content distribution. ####
 * Others can repost your posts/articles on any site a as simple as a retweet on Twitter.
 Every site provides you additional audience and backlinks.
-Usually bloggers increase audience from 30% to 300% in 90 days by using AtContent [SCREENSHOT](http://i.imgur.com/fXNgtC0.png).
+Usually bloggers increase audience from 30% to 300% in 90 days by using AtContent.
+[SCREENSHOT](http://i.imgur.com/fXNgtC0.png).
 SEO friendly - **NO CONTENT DUPLICATION, NO GOOGLE PENALTIES**.
 * Repost relevant posts of other authors on your blog to increase audience engagement and get more traffic from Google.
 [SCREENSHOT](http://i.imgur.com/7qdsNQD.png).

 #### Guest Posting with AtContent – Easy as Never Before! ####